westrany/Data-Scrubbing-and-Cleaning-for-Improved-Analysis/README.md

 ## Key Steps

-1. **Data Collection:** Download the chosen datasets and load them into the Python environment.
+1. **Data Collection:**

+      • Downloaded the chosen dataset from [Kaggle](https://www.kaggle.com/datasets/mariafitas/goodreads-small-dataset) and loaded it into a Jupyter Notebook using Pandas.

+      • This involved reading CSV files containing the datasets into pandas DataFrames, enabling further analysis and manipulation of the data.

 2. **Initial Data Assessment:**